Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 I’ve just been accepted into Bootcamp.
 Now what?

 Congrats!
-There is a 70-hour prep work module you are required to complete before attending bootcamp, and we always recommend you go above and beyond the prep work to prepare yourself as much as possible.
+There is 40-80 hours of prep work modules you are required to complete before attending bootcamp, and we always recommend you go above and beyond the prep work to prepare yourself as much as possible.
 The more coding practice you have before attending the program, the happier you will be.

 What are your student policies?